It’s been a long day at the range.

 Meanwhile, you can bend bore snakes all you want…that’s kind of their point!

-On the other hand, cleaning rods are typically much cheaper than a bore snake.
+On the other hand, cleaning rods with patches are typically much cheaper to use than a bore snake.

 This is mainly because they have been around much longer.
 Much, much longer, actually — cleaning rods have been around nearly as long as gunpowder.